raleel/cfi-srd/0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 0 |
 | **Area:** 90-degree Arc, 60 ft. | **Resist:** N/A |

-When cast, the magic-user sees a glowing blue aura surrounding any magic item or spell effect within a 90-degree arc, out to 60 ft.
+When cast, the caster sees a glowing blue aura surrounding any magic item or spell effect within a 90-degree arc, out to 60 ft.
 This spell will also detect approximate Intensity and Magnitude as shown on the following table.

 ##### Intensity and/or Magnitude Detected